hghazni/header-task/README.md

 Recreating the Selco Header from https://www.selcobw.com with no compilers or build tools.
 Only tools to reload the page were allowed.

-I've left comments in the HTML Markup to help aid the review even though I wouldn't add those many comments myself in the production build.
+I've left comments in the HTML Markup to help aid the review process even though I wouldn't add those many comments myself in the production build.

 Check it out <br>
 http://selcoheader.netlify.com/